Pilgrim’s Food Masters Modern Slavery Statement 2022

 Policies in relation to slavery and human trafficking

-Pilgrim’s Food Masters is committed to protecting human rights in our business activities, including our operations and supply chain.
+Pilgrim’s Food Masters is committed to protecting human rights in our business activities, including our own operations and supply chain.
 This includes our commitment in relation to slavery and human trafficking.

-We operate our business in compliance with the Ethical Trading Initiative which derives from the core conventions of the International Labour Organisation, and from the United Nations Universal Declaration of Human Rights.
+We operate our business in compliance with the Ethical Trading Initiative base code which derives from the core conventions of the International Labour Organisation, and from the United Nations Universal Declaration of Human Rights.
 We have a number of policies to ensure that we are conducting business in an ethical and transparent manner.

 Our approach to human rights starts with understanding how our products, business activities and operations may impact our team members and our supply chain, both positively and negatively.
 Our human rights values can be traced to our Code of Conduct, adopted by our Board of Directors.
 Our Code of Conduct sets high standards for our team members, including our officers and directors.

 Our Human Rights Policy applies to all Pilgrim’s Food Masters team members, including part-time, agency and temporary workers.
-Our commitment to respecting human rights extends throughout our supply chain, and we not only encourage and promote this in our supply chains, but it is an important part of our suppliers contractual obligations to us.
+Our commitment to respecting human rights extends throughout our supply chain, and we not only encourage and promote this in our supply chains, but it is an important part of our supplier’s contractual obligations to us.
 We expect our diverse set of suppliers to meet or exceed our high standards when conducting business with us.
-Our Supplier Code of Conduct reinforces this commitment and encompasses minimum standards in respect of human rights, use of slave labour, freedom of association and collective bargaining, minimum age for employment, equal employment opportunities, employment practices, health and safety, environmental issues and business integrity, which includes anti-corruption and bribery.
+Our Supplier Code of Conduct reinforces this commitment and encompasses

+minimum standards in respect of human rights, use of slave labour, freedom of association and collective bargaining, minimum age for employment, equal employment opportunities,

 Our approach to Modern Slavery